These are some important ideas behind Punctual which are crucial to gain a good understanding of how all of this works.

 This has the following implications:

-• The origen [0,0] is conveniently situated at the center of the screen.
+- The origin [0,0] is conveniently situated at the center of the screen.

-• Fragment dimensions are relative to the aspect ratio of the window they are displayed in.
-So, for example, in a full-screen window in a landscape monitor, a fragment is wider than high, so many shapes seem disproportionate: circle [0,0] 1 it’s an oval, or rect [0,0] 0.5 0.5 is not a square.
+is not a square.
 If you resize only the width of the window and narrow it, the circle will gradually become circular (and if you keep going, taller than it is wide).
-See also Coordinates and the fit function.
+See also Coordinates and thefit

-• As the color system uses values from 0 to 1, it’s not immediate, but easy to use coordinates to change colors, or vice versa.
-See the examples in the next section Output notations and Colors.
+function. - As the color system uses values from 0 to 1, it’s not immediate, but easy to use coordinates to change colors, or vice versa.
+See the examples in the next section Output Notations and Colors.

 A Punctual statement needs to end with an output notation in order to produce a result.

-There are several possible outputs for visual statements, being the most common add.
+There are several possible outputs for visual statements, with the most common being add

 A gray screen: